atulkumarpccs/DevOps-AWS/README.md

 ## Based on AWS trainning

 # 1.Deploying a Django app on Amazon EC2 instance

-In this tutorial we are going to launch an EC2 instance and deploy a Django app.
+ we are going to launch an EC2 instance and deploy a Django app.
 I am going to use nginx, gunicorn in this process.

-From an eagle’s eye this is going to be our walk-through in this blog post.

 Launch an Amazon EC2 instance
 Deploying Django App on Amazon EC2